HugoAdona/hugoadona.github.io/README.md

 ## Contributing

 Contributions are not currently accepted for this repository as it primarily serves as a showcase for my personal portfolio website.
 However, feedback and suggestions are always welcome.

-## License

-This repository is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-I would like to express my gratitude to my family and friends for their support and the YouTube channel "Coder Coder" for the guidance in creating this portfolio website.